f102mithunysypdlcjr-pixel/BareLauncherv3/README.md

 ---

-## Features
+## At a glance

 - Ultra lightweight
-- Very fast app scrolling
+- Smooth, instant app scrolling on a TV remote
-- Clean minimal interface
+- Clean interface, fully programmatic UI
-- No ads
-- No telemetry
-- No premium restrictions
+- Zero ads, zero telemetry, zero premium tier
-- Hide apps
+- Hide apps from the home screen
-- Move and reorder apps
+- Move and reorder apps freely
-- Quick uninstall & app info shortcuts
+- One-press shortcuts to uninstall and to app info
-- Wallpaper support
+- Wallpaper support with low-memory rendering
-- Wi-Fi indicator shortcut
+- Wi-Fi shortcut pill on the home screen (long-press for general system settings)
-- 12-hour clock
+- 12-hour clock that refreshes immediately on time and timezone changes
-- Minimal button remapper *(works on the home screen, no Accessibility Service needed)*
+- Built-in button remapper — works on the home screen, no Accessibility Service required

+---

+## Footprint

+Single universal APK, **~138 KB**, runs on every Android architecture.

+The size is a consequence of the engineering choices, not a goal:

+- Zero runtime AndroidX dependencies — no AppCompat, Material, RecyclerView, ConstraintLayout, Lifecycle.
+- Programmatic UI — no XML layouts, no inflated resource bloat.
+- Custom recycling shelf instead of `RecyclerView`.
+- R8 minification and resource shrinking on every release build.
+- Pure Java; no Kotlin standard library shipped.
+- No native code, no `lib/` folder — the same APK runs on ARMv7, ARMv8.

 ---